qaware/protocurl/README.md

 For an introduction with an example: [Read the intro Blogpost](https://blog.qaware.de/posts/protocurl-intro)

+This project reached the HackerNews frontpage when it was [posted on HackerNews in Feb 2023](https://news.ycombinator.com/item?id=34866155).

 ## Install

 `protocurl` includes and uses a bundled `protoc` by default.
 It is recommended to install `curl` into PATH for